davidmoreno/rtpmidid/README.md

 recomended use is via debian packages, at https://github.com/davidmoreno/rtpmidid/releases

-`rtpmidid` provides two modes of operation, one focused on importing another on exporting.
+`rtpmidid` provides two modes of operation, one focused on importing, another on exporting.

 ```